GiuTan/Weak-NILM/README.md

 Both strongly and weakly labeled data are generated from two real-world benchmark datasets: REFIT and UK-DALE.

 Two experiments are proposed:
-- one related to UK-DALE where it is possible to vary the percentage of bags with strong annotations as well as weak annotations
+- one based on UK-DALE data where it is possible to vary the percentage of bags with strong annotations as well as weak annotations
-- one related to mixed dataset where the network can be trained with a percentage of strong annotations from UK-DALE and a quantity of weak annotations from REFIT, testing on both dataset the performance of the network.
+- one based on mixed dataset where the network can be trained with a percentage of strong annotations from UK-DALE and a quantity of weak annotations from REFIT, testing on both datasets the performance of the network.

-In dataset_creation code for synthetic aggregates creation is available both for UK-DALE and REFIT.
-The other modules have to be used to create noised aggregate vectors, adding noise to synthetic vectors.
+In dataset_creation.py code for synthetic aggregates creation is available for both UK-DALE and REFIT.
+Modules noise_extraction.py and noised_aggregate_creation.py have to be used to create noised aggregate vectors, adding noise to synthetic vectors.
 Appliances taken into consideration are kettle, microwave, fridge, washing machine and dishwasher.

 Data will be created with both types of label.
+Appliance states are set to 1 in strong annotations when the specific appliance is ON and 0 when is OFF, based on the on_power_threshold parameter; weak annotations are set to 1 when at least one time appliance is activate inside the window.
-Quantity of strong and weak annotations can be defined in the experiment modules.
+Quantity of strong and weak annotations to be used in the experiments can be defined in the experiment modules.
 In fact, in ukdale_experiment_1_2 and mixed_training_experiment can be set:

 - quantity of data previously generated from UKDALE house 1
 - quantity of data previously generated from UKDALE house 2